takJohn/click-a-mole/README.md

 This will automatically open up your browser and direct it to <http://127.0.0.1:8000>.
 You may need to refresh the page if you're not seeing the correct preview.

-## Interacting with the scene
+## Your objective

+The Backstory - _"You've just returned home from holiday and to your utter despair, you find your garden has been infiltrated by a pesky gang of moles.
+So far, they have managed to avoid the attention of authorities under the guise of construction workers and the community is at a loss on how to tackle the problem; your neighbours are already complaining about the noise and how it might affect the price of their land.
+Your job is to pummel these moles into oblivion before they cause more havoc across Decentraland..."_

+The game is a single player experience and your goal is to attack as many moles as you can in 30 seconds.
+You can compete with friends to see who can get the highest score.

+## Step-by-step guide

-Use the mouse to look around and <kbd>W</kbd> <kbd>A</kbd> <kbd>S</kbd> <kbd>D</kbd> keys on your keyboard to move.
-Point and click on the moles to attack, remember to get close to them before attacking otherwise your attacks will miss.
+The game is best played when you're in the garden i.e. within the confines of the fences.
+Use your mouse to look around and <kbd>W</kbd> <kbd>A</kbd> <kbd>S</kbd> <kbd>D</kbd> keys on your keyboard to move forward, left, backward and right respectively.
+Point and click on the moles to attack but remember to get close to them before attacking or your attacks will miss.

+1. Enter the garden via the front gate, it should have a warning sign hanging in front of it.
+Mouse button click to open and close the gate.
+2. Click on the start button situated under the traffic lights to begin the game.
+The lights will transition to green to indicate that the game has started.
+3. The moles will pop up randomly and each time you have successfully attacked a mole, you'll gain 10 points.
+The score is displayed on the construction sign.
+4. The game ends after 30 seconds.
+To play again just hit the start button as you did before.

+NOTE: You can stop the game by pressing the start button whilst the game is still in progress.

 ## Acknowledgements

-- Music by Eric Matyas
+- [Music](http://soundimage.org/) Music by Eric Matyas
-- All sound effects are taken from Freesound.org
+- All sound effects are taken from [freesound.org]
-- Nico Earnshaw and the rest of the Decentraland team
+- Nico Earnshaw and the rest of the Decentraland team, you can find Nico's tutorials [here](https://decentraland.org/blog/tutorials).

 ## Issues